ropensci/cffr/tests/testthat/_snaps/as-cff.md

     Output
       a: '1'

-# Other convertes
+# other inputs can be converted to CFF

     Code
       noadd <- cff(chocolate = "New York", version = 5)
     Message
-      i Found misspelled keys.
-Trying to map them: x chocolate: No match, removing.
+      i Found 1 misspelled key.
+Trying to map it: x chocolate: No match, removing.

 # Reading full cff